GENETAY/RobustClustering_project/README.md

 # how to use it

+Check out the numerous files in `RobustClustering_project/doc` and `RobustClustering_project/examples` to see how to use all functions and classes and what they do.

 ## method 1
 If you installed the package as described above: python is now able to import it with "import Robustclustering"